Jensen-holm/Northwoods-League-Baseball-Project/README.md

 league statistic based on colligate statistics.
 The model that has had the best fit with a 80% - 20% train test split has been a decision tree regressor, which I have decided to roll with as my final model since it is able to fit the testing data with a considerably lower mean squared error compared to that of the other model types.

+The next step in the modeling process is to estimate how many runs a player will score based on their projected total bases.
+In other words, I calculated the run value of total bases in the Northwoods League from 2014-2019.
+I did not want to include years earlier than 2014 simply because I feel that 5 years of data was sufficient, and the run environments change a lot year to year so I wanted as much data that I collect to be as recent as possible.

 ## Conclusions